martinfou/ealifecycle/Projec-Name-Reflexion.md

 ---

-## 🚀 Core Features for EALifecycle
+## 🚀 Core Features for EALifeCycle

 ### 📚 **EA Registry**
 Central repository for all trading agents